kbrtny/libthingspeak/README.md

 # ThingSpeak C library (libthingspeak)

+Library forked from gabrield and added functionality to add more then one value (field1, field2, filed3 for example) with one call to thinkspeak.com.
+It can be extended to all  8 fields that are accepted by thingspeak.com

 ## Beta Release Notes

   The goals of the design had been focused on supporting *unix* platforms